wolfQK/CheckV-fork/README.md

 ## Known Issues

-* Bug in completeness module (v0.5.1) that suppresses output of HMM-based results
 * DIAMOND v0.9.30 does not work on OSX
+* Excel formatting issue that corrupts data when imported to excel
+* (SOLVED) Bug in completeness module (v0.5.1) that suppresses output of HMM-based results

 ## Output files